imagineLife/big-site/content/a-web-first-path.md

 # A Web-First Path

+The UI of a website and a web "app" are visually rewarding to work on - changing item colors, shapes, functionalities for the end-user...
-There are a lot of nuances to building web-based technologies:
+There are a lot of nuances in a lot of technologies involved in building web-based tools, though.

 ## Frontend